soccermatics/FourWays/course/source/index.rst

 Welcome
 -------

-This is the companion website to David Sumpter's book, `Four Ways of Thinking <https://www.penguin.co.uk/books/321012/four-ways-of-thinking-by-sumpter-david/9780241604069>`_
+This is the companion website to David Sumpter's book `Four Ways of Thinking <https://www.penguin.co.uk/books/321012/four-ways-of-thinking-by-sumpter-david/9780241604069>`_.

 Contents
 ========